evilpaper/reliable/README.md

 # Influential functional requirements

 - Customers can browse the app without being authenticated.
-- Customers can add course to a shopping cart (with or without authentication).
+- Customers can add course to a shopping cart, with or without authentication.
-- Customers can try a lesson of a course without being authenticated.
+- Customers can try a lesson without being purchase the course.
-- Customers can be invited to a course via email.
-- Customers can complete a course with only the email, without being authenticated.
-- After purchase customers can decide who the course is for via email.
+- A course can be completed without authentication.
+Like when you access tickets with email.
+And maybe a code.
+- A purchased, not started, course can be shared with one email address.
+- Authentication should be possible with only email (magic link, like Claude).
 - The course content can be consumed in any language.
 Written or spoken.
+- It should be possible to buy a curse with Swedish Swish

 # Local setup